 Rett Syndrome is a debilitating neurological disorder that arises primarily from de novo mutations in the X-linked MECP2 gene and affects approximately 1 in 10,000 females worldwide.
 It is characterized by apparently normal early development followed by profound neurologic regression around 1-2 years of age and often result in shorter life span of patients.
 Although Rett Syndrome was shown to be reversible by the re-activation or supplementation of MECP2, the lack of robust methods for the delivery of proteins, and especially delivery to the CNS, prevented the application of protein-based therapies for Rett Syndrome.
 Although there are efforts to develop gene therapy for delivery of an intact MECP2 gene to neurons in the CNS, they have been facing challenges related to packaging limitations of the viral vectors, limited brain transduction efficiency and toxicity.
 We will use our novel CNS delivery platform to introduce MECP2 to MECP2 deficient neurons of Rett patients.

-Dr. Krupalnik holds a PhD from the Weizmann institute of science (Rehovot, Israel).
-He has a vast expertise in development of molecular biology, stem cells, genomics and disease modeling systems.
-He is a former VP R&D of a clinical diagnostic and genomics company, managing the molecular and bioinformatic development.
+Dr. Krupalnik holds a PhD from the Weizmann institute of science, Rehovot, Israel.
+He has vast expertise in drug development in the fields of molecular biology, stem cells and genomics and disease modeling systems.
+He is the former VP R&D of a clinical diagnostic and genomics company, where he headed molecular and bioinformatics drug development.

 Shahar Bracha, PhD | Scientific Advisor and Co-inventor